How to Start a Club in High School

 WHY start a club?

 For fun!
 The best reason to start a club is that you are excited about something and want to share it with your peers!
 Starting a club that doesn’t really interest you will be a burden and will always lack the shine that comes from a labor of love.
-The first thing to address when figuring out how to start a club, is finding the most interest topic to you.
+The first thing to address when figuring out how to start a club in high school, is finding the most interest topic to you.

 Related content: Finding Your Passion in High School